 Alcoholism or a severe dependence on alcohol plagues many people.
-Women are no exception to this, however, many women choose to keep their disorder under wraps.
+Women are no exception to this.
+However, many women choose to keep their disorder under wraps.
 This is because dealing with alcoholism is a challenge, especially when there are societal expectations on you.
-So what is it that causes females to heavily drink on a regular basis, and why is it so dangerous?
+So what is it that causes females to heavily drink regularly, and why is it so dangerous?

 Statistics Of Alcoholism In Females

 Of the females who binge drink, 90% become alcoholics and engage in alcoholism.
-Although statistics highlight than 2% fewer women meet this criterion than men, it doesn’t make their situation any less volatile or dangerous.
-In fact, females are exposed to different dangers from alcohol than men are.
-These dangers are arguably even more problematic than that of men due to the abundance of complications with health, pregnancy, violence and sexual assault, that come with excessive consumption of the substance.
+Although statistics highlight than 2% fewer women meets this criterion than men, it doesn’t make their situation any less volatile or dangerous.
+Females are exposed to different dangers from alcohol than men are.
+These dangers are arguably even more problematic than that of men due to the abundance of complications with health, pregnancy, violence, and sexual assault, that come with excessive consumption of the substance.
 The child of an alcoholic mother is also more likely to abuse alcohol.